Album (Ancient Rome)

 An album (Latin: albus, lit. 'white'), in ancient Rome, was a board plastered with chalk or gypsum, or painted white (tabula dealbata), on which decrees, edicts and other ephemeral public notices were inscribed in ink using a calamus (reed pen).
-Album was an early predecessor of bulletin boards.
-In medieval and modern times the meaning of the word album had changed to refer to a book of blank pages in which verses, autographs, sketches, photographs and the like are collected.
+Albus were early predecessors of bulletin boards.
+In medieval and modern times the meaning of the word album changed to refer to a book of blank pages in which verses, autographs, sketches, photographs and the like are collected.
 An ancient Greek equivalent was called leukomata (λεύκωμα λευκώματα).

 History

 The Annales maximi of the Pontifex maximus, the annual edicts of the praetor, the lists of Roman and municipal senators (decuriones) and jurors (album indicum) were exhibited in this manner.
 The Acta Diurna, a sort of daily government gazette, containing an officially authorized narrative of noteworthy events in Rome was also published this way.
 Some researchers disagree with this description of the process that belongs to Servius the Grammarian (cf. Brennan 1990).